And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 U.S. and Egyptian authorities have charged nearly 100 people with helping an identity theft ring steal money from thousands of bank accounts.

-An FBI statement says an indictment unsealed uh uh last week in Los Angeles charges more than 50 people in the U.S. with running the fishing scheme.
+An FBI statement says an indictment unsealed last week in Los Angeles charges more than 50 people in the U.S. with running the phishing scheme.

-Uh the FBI is uh arresting dozens more people in the U.S. and overseas to crack an identity theft ring that's victimized another thousand people.
+The FBI is arresting dozens more people in the U.S. and overseas to crack an identity theft ring that's victimized another thousand people.

 The AP reported that a former branch manager at an RBC bank in Mobile has been indicted on allegations that she stole more than 800 grand through a complicated series of transactions.

-By the way, with this this whole thing with the NFL is a great illustration of what I mean by drive-by media.
+By the way, this whole thing with the NFL is a great illustration of what I mean by drive-by media.

-But you know, they tried to steal my identity with fake quotes and so forth, but they also are losing their actual identity in financial transactions.
+But, you know, they tried to steal my identity with fake quotes and so forth, but they also, people are losing their actual identity in financial transactions.

-And nobody is gonna stop all of it.
+And nobody's going to stop all of it.

-When I read articles like this, the first I I think about is life lock.
+When I read articles like this, the first I think about is lifelock.

 I write life lock at the top of each one of these articles.